The Global SoS Network

 As a starting point, it might be useful to look at probably one of the most visible characteristics of the global condition at the beginning of the 21st.
 Century: The shantytowns people will build in the absence of sufficient affordable housing to meet the demand.
 In this UN Habitat Video, Professor Edgar Pieterse suggests the name "slum urbanism," and that we call favela urbanism for the Brazilian expression, and for the informal process that girds the globe.
 Because in the Global North poor abandoned areas are usually called slums and sometimes ghettos, the network calls slums the poor areas that started out as planned communities of the Global North, but which for various reasons have fallen into disrepair and abandonment.

-On the other hand, residential areas of the Global South that have started out as chaotic conglomerations of dirt-floor tin shacks, or shanties, are in a league of their own, and as such the name favelas or favela-slums may be more appropriate.
-Extrapolating from the actual situation in the South American nation of Venezuela, every day humans build around fifty thousand shanties...
+However, residential areas of the Global South that have started out as chaotic conglomerations of dirt-floor tin shacks, or shanties, are in a league of their own and as such the name favelas or favela slums may be more appropriate.
+Extrapolating from the actual situation in the South American nation of Venezuela, every day humans build around fifty thousand shanties.
+And the figure may be in the right order of magnitude because Prof. Pieterse's bar chart (min.
+3.30 of the video) indicates a growth of 2 billion favela-slum residents in 40 years, which works out to the dystopian figures of 50 million new favela-slum residents every year and over 10 million new shanties per year if we estimate about 4 persons per family living in each shack...

 Formulating The Problem